jhchabran/dotfiles/README.md

 - _kitty_ provides tabs and splits, which is largely enough for me.
   - I have been a heavy _tmux_ user for years but I don't use it anymore, it always felt like a broken abstraction.
-- I use _magnet_ to provide a kind-of tiling WM experience, it's largely enough.
+- I use _magnet_ to provide a kind-of tiling WM experience.

 ## Licence